Cleveland Clinic fire of 1929

 A major structure fire occurred at the Cleveland Clinic in Cleveland, Ohio, United States, on May 15, 1929.
-Flammable nitrocellulose X-ray film ignited in a basement storage room, emitting a poisonous yellowish-brown gas which spread throughout much of the Clinic and subsequently exploded several times.
+Nitrocellulose X-ray film ignited in a basement storage room, emitting a poisonous yellowish-brown gas which spread throughout much of the Clinic and subsequently exploded several times.
 The fire claimed 123 lives including that of one of the Clinic's founders, Dr. John Phillips.
 Most of the deaths from the fire were due to toxic inhalation.
 Many were immediate; some were delayed by hours or even days.
 A policeman, Ernest Staab, rescued 21 victims from the fire, and left the scene, seemingly in good health.
 He later collapsed while working on his lawn, was hospitalized, but contrary to many contemporaneous newspaper articles (Note: Contemporaneous news articles, such as The New York Times and The Washington Post articles published immediately after the disaster, listed Staab as dead (as well as other reflective accounts).
 A 1931 article in the Grand Island Daily Independent indicates that Staab survived.) survived and worked for the police department for another 25 years.